Sean Couturier’s goal gives Flyers 3-2 home win over Bruins

+PHILADELPHIA (AP) — Maybe it wasn’t a do-or-die game.
+For the Philadelphia Flyers, however, it was a win they absolutely needed.

-PHILADELPHIA (AP) — Sean Couturier scored near the midway point of the third period to break a tie and the Philadelphia Flyers picked up a critical 3-2 victory over the Boston Bruins on Saturday.
+Sean Couturier scored near the midway point of the third period to break a tie and the Flyers picked up a critical 3-2 victory over the Boston Bruins on Saturday.

+“I think it’s safe to say that I wouldn’t have liked our chances of battling back if we would have lost,” Flyers coach Alain Vigneault said.
+“We needed to win, especially in regulation and especially (against) a team that we are chasing.
+They’ve got two games in hand, but they’ve got a lot of hockey to play in a short amount of time.
+You never know how it’s going to turn out.
+We got to take care of our own business and focus on our game here.”

-Travis Konecny and Shayne Gostisbehere added goals for Philadelphia in the victory, which was only the second in eight contests against Boston this season.
+Travis Konecny and Shayne Gostisbehere added goals for Philadelphia in the victory, only the second in eight contests against Boston this season.

+“It’s about gaining momentum and confidence and trying to string together those segments where you’re winning a lot of games,” said Konecny, who also added an assist.
+“As far as how we’ve been playing, we’re not super surprised.
+It’s how we’ve been wanting to play all year and how we know we can play, and now it’s just coming together and things are starting to happen for us.

+“We just got to stick to the same way we’ve been playing, the same plan, and regroup and come back and be ready to play again.”

 Patrice Bergeron and Jack DeBrusk scored for the Bruins.
 Jeremy Swayman stopped 20 shots in the Boston net.